CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 The user determines what color the lamp should be based on different temperatures, wind speends, and weather conditions (i.e. Partly Cloudy) by selecting different colors in the iPhone App.
 After the user has entered a small set of data points (currently 5) the lamp is ready to be turned on.
 The confidence of the color of the lamp is displayed to user as "Confident" or "Not Confident" depending on how similar the current weather is to weather in the training data.
 The user has the ability to add training points and retrain the algorithm.

 # Install Instructions
+First obtain a weather underground API key here.

 ## Raspbery Pi
-This code is written for Python 3.
+This code is written for Python 3 and assumes that the Pis are connected to internet via wifi

 ### Install the below dependencies
 Install tool for python and various mathematical and machine learning libraries